 here is the root of the root and the bud of the bud

 and the sky of the sky of a tree called life; which grows

 higher than soul can hope or mind can hide)

 and this is the wonder that’s keeping the stars apart

 i carry your heart (i carry it in my heart)

 Similarly to many of E. E. Cummings’ poems, i carry your heart is based on strong themes of love and marriage.
 The speaker of the poem is telling his beloved partner that wherever he goes, he is always carrying his lover’s heart with him.
 Interestingly, he is talking to them directly, which gives a really personal feel to the text.
-It is also worthy of note that Cummings was known to for his unusual capitalisation (or in this instance the lack of).
-There are theories that the main reason he didn’t capitalise the pronoun ‘I’ is due to the speaker not wanting to seem above his partner, but more that they are on the same level.
+It is also worthy of note that Cummings was known to for his unusual capitalization (or in this instance the lack of).
+There are theories that the main reason he didn’t capitalize the pronoun ‘I’ is due to the speaker not wanting to seem above his partner, but more that they are on the same level.
 The text can be taken at face value, and actually this is rather refreshing.

 Whitacre adds a note to this work to explain the origins of composing this particular choral work: